-How to locate Venus in its crescent phase: During April 2022, Venus lies low in the east-southeast 60 minutes before sunrise.
-It shows a half phase but is too small to be easily examined through binoculars.
+During April 2023, Venus lies low in the west 60 minutes after sunset.
+It shows a gibbous phase, but is too small to be easily examined through binoculars.
 A telescope, though, can reveal the bright planet’s shape.

 4. Pleiades Star Cluster (aka Seven Sisters or M45).
 Early 1610.